brian-burdine/sql-heroes/pseudocode.md

     - Else if b.

 5. change_relationship (*id*)
+   - list all other heroes by id, name, and relationship to hero based on passed *id*
+   - ask for an id of a hero the user wants to change the relationship of
+   - display the current relationship like "(name of hero by *id*) is a friend of/a foe of/not affiliated with "
 6. retire_hero (*id*)
    - Query the **heroes** table for the *name* that matches the passed *id*, store the value in *hero_name*
    - Ask the user if they want to delete the record for *hero_name*